goodagood/gg2/setup.md

     npm link

-so, we registered as 'gg', in sub folders using node.js
+so, we registered as 'gg', change to sub folders using node.js

     npm link gg